Zm4j/Pretty-Good-Protocol/README.md

 # Pretty-Good-Protocol
 This project is a representation of the simulation of the PGP protocol, it contains the encryption of a given message with selected keys with selected modifications that is saved as a file on the computer, as well as the decryption of the encrypted file in which the original message or an error about a potential attack can be obtained.
+The project is part of the Data Protection course at the Faculty of Electrical Engineering, Belgrade, year 2023/2024.
+The text of the project assignment with specifications and details is given in the Serbian language in the attachment under the name "ZP_2324_Projekat.pdf".